 I’m sure that many of you exercised on a regular basis before your pregnancy.
 So there is no reason for you not to continue with this.
 Regular exercise will keep you fit, helping your body cope with the physical demands of growing a baby.
-It's safe and healthy to exercise throughout the duration of your pregnancy.
+It's safe and healthy to exercise throughout all three trimesters of your pregnancy.

 The benefits of exercise in pregnancy

 It’s not surprising that pregnancy can leave you feeling tired and fatigued.
 Exercise can help relieve you from some of the pain or backache that you may be experiencing.

 In addition, exercise can help prepare you for childbirth, by providing you with the stamina and strength for delivery.
 It may also help prevent excessive weight gain during pregnancy.